-Several inorganic arsenicals, including arsenic acid and its salts are classified as carcinogenic to humans in category 1A (CLP regulation, Annex VI; IARC 1980, 1987, 2004) based on epidemiological studies of carcinogenicity from occupational inhalation exposure and exposure via drinking water.
+Several inorganic arsenicals, including arsenic acid and its salts are classified as carcinogenic to humans in category 1A (CLP Regulation, Annex VI, , as amended and adapted to technical and scientific progress by Regulation (EC) No 790/2009; IARC 1980, 1987, 2004) based on epidemiological studies of carcinogenicity from occupational inhalation exposure and exposure via drinking water.
 Although animal models seem to be less sensitive than humans to the carcinogenic effect of arsenic, recent rodent studies confirm the carcinogenicity of inorganic arsenicals.